 Basic ‘Leaf’ Stroke and Shape of Foliage Mass:

-Open loops mimicking a leaf is ideal for indicating tree foliage.
+Open loops mimicking a leaf is ideal for drawing tree foliage.
 Study the stroke below and the general shape of a foliage mass in perspective.
 Click on the image to see in detail.

 Suggesting Tree Foliage:

 As I have mentioned before, in pen and ink drawing, it is the suggestion of certain texture using appropriate stroke that is the key.
 A tree full of foliage can be very effectively suggested by creating some foliage masses in a tree outline as shown below.

 Click here for more examples in detail.